dan-leo/masters/thesis/v4/masters4.md

 ---
-title: Choosing an LTE/LPWAN Wireless Technology for Wearables in South Africa
+title: NB-IoT vs Dash7 in ambulatory wearable applications
 author: Daniel Robinson
 date: Jan 2019
 tags: [LTE, wearables, healthcare, safety, critical, life-threatening, SDR, NB-IoT, Dash7, localization]
 abstract: |
-  There are multiple wireless network contenders each suitable for certain use cases.
-The following: NB-IoT, GPRS, LoRaWAN, SigFox and Dash7 are investigated.
-A winner is chosen and a useful proof of concept is designed and developed.
-The results of this research can be applied broadly to wireless development, as wearable design overlaps with battery-life, range, reliability etcetera which overlaps with other use cases.
+  NB-IoT, GPRS, LoRaWAN, SigFox and Dash7 are among a few wireless technologies contending for a dominant market share in the IoT sphere.
+Each fulfills a niche in different user applications, yet common drawbacks limit the chance of taking the lions share.
+In wearables,

 toc: true
 lof: false